 Amazon's Latest Retail Shift Means Closing 87 Pop-Up Kiosks

-Amazon, the giant online retailer, is closing all 87 of its U.S. pop-up kiosks, which let customers try and buy gadgets like smart speakers and tablets in malls, Kohl's department stores and Whole Foods groceries.
+Amazon, the giant online retailer, is closing all 87 of its U.S. pop-up kiosks, which let customers try and buy gadgets such as smart speakers and tablets in malls, Kohl's department stores and Whole Foods groceries.

-It's the latest change in Amazon's bricks-and-mortar retail strategy, which includes book stores, grocery stores and cashier-less stores.
+It's the latest change in Amazon's bricks-and-mortar retail strategy, which includes bookstores, grocery stores and cashier-less stores.

-"Across our Amazon network, we regularly evaluate our businesses to ensure we're making thoughtful decisions around how we can best serve our customers," an Amazon spokesperson told CNBC.
+"Across our Amazon network, we regularly evaluate our businesses to ensure we're making thoughtful decisions around how we can best serve our customers," an Amazon spokesperson said Thursday.
 Instead, the company is expanding Amazon Books and Amazon 4-star retail stores, the spokesperson said.

 Amazon 4-star stores, currently in New York City, Denver and Berkeley, Calif., sell various products, including consumer electronics, kitchen products and books that are rated 4 stars or above by customers on Amazon.com.

-Note: Editor's Note: Amazon is one of NPR's financial supporters.